sonivhr/AgeCalculator/README.md

 What is implemented in project?
 - When the application starts, user enters first name, last name and date of birth and clicks on Calculate age button
-- On the next screen user can see firt name, last and age calculatin (in Years, Months and days format)
+- On the next screen user can see first name, last and age calculation (in Years, Months and days format)

 # Demo